Tate blueshift and vanishing for Real oriented cohomology: Introduction

-The construction on the right-hand side of Theorem \ref{ThmC} is the \emph{parametrized Tate construction} \cite{Qui19b}\cite{QS19} which will be discussed below.
-The $C_2$-equivariant map above recovers \eqref{AMSEqn} by taking underlying spectra.
 The proof of Theorem \ref{ThmA} from Theorem \ref{ThmC} is not immediate: the $C_2$-fixed points of the parametrized Tate construction are not generally the ordinary Tate construction of the $C_2$-fixed points.
-To circumvent this issue, we construct a comparison map using certain homotopy limit models for trivial Tate constructions (discussed below) and special $C_2$-equivariant properties of $\e(n)$.
-We then use $ER(n)$-orientability results from \cite{KLW18}\cite{KW15} to show that the comparison map is an equivalence of $C_2$-spectra.
+In general, there is not even a comparison map between these two constructions; however, we show that using certain homotopy limit models for the Tate constructions (e.g., Corollary \ref{Cor:TLim}) and cofreeness (Definition \ref{Def:FreeCofree}) of $\e(n)$, one can construct a comparison map for $\e(n)$.

 \begin{thmx}[Tate comparison, Theorem \ref{Thm:Agree}] The map

 is a $C_2$-equivariant weak equivalence. \end{thmx}